leojuriolli7/cluster/README.md

 The website has **authorization** (register and login) and the ability to **create**, **edit** or **delete** **posts** and **comments**.
 It also has light and dark mode alongside 🇧🇷Portuguese and 🇺🇸English translations.

+The website identifies the browser/OS theme on the first visit and saves it.
+It also watches the browser/OS theme changes and follows it.
+Cluster also identifies the browser language and sets it automatically on the first visit.

 ## Tecnologies used in this project:

 - <a href="https://reactjs.org/">ReactJS</a>, <a href="https://www.typescriptlang.org/">Typescript</a>